Image analysis: Object-based

 When applied to earth images, OBIA is known as geographic object-based image analysis (GEOBIA), defined as "a sub-discipline of geoinformation science devoted to (...) partitioning remote sensing (RS) imagery into meaningful image-objects, and assessing their characteristics through spatial, spectral and temporal scale".

 The international GEOBIA conference has been held biannually since 2006.

-Object-based image analysis is also applied in other fields, such as cell biology or medicine.
-It can for instance detect changes of cellular shapes in the process of cell differentiation.

-The technique is implemented in software such as eCognition or the Orfeo toolbox.
+OBIA techniques are implemented in software such as eCognition or the Orfeo toolbox.